 The annual survey of school leavers undertaken by Careers Wales on behalf of the Welsh Government provides a useful snapshot of pupil destinations which informs careers staff in their work with customers, parents, teachers and employers.
 The data collected also proves an invaluable aid to partners and colleagues involved in planning learning, training and employment opportunities.

-This survey is compiled from data supplied by Careers Wales.
-The survey tracks trends and destinations over a five year period and looks at the education, employment and training progression routes chosen by young people.
-Further analysis is provided by pupils’ ethnicity and gender (where this information is available).
+This survey is compiled from data supplied by Careers Wales and looks at the education, employment and training progression routes chosen by young people.
+Further analysis is provided by students’ ethnicity and gender (where this information is available).

 - Percentages have been rounded and therefore may not always total 100%

 - National figures may mask variances at regional, local authority and institution level across all cohorts.
 Reports providing pupil destinations by local authority area are provided to support analysis at local level

 - Graphics may not be to exact scale and are for visual representation only